Frances Metcalfe first learnt to read music at the age of four. She is now a retired peripatetic music teacher specialising in the violin.

 A disturbing story if ever there was one, a young woman, Renata, determined to pursue a sexual fantasy, infused with hallucinations, is in love with a glowing red angel who has promised to manifest itself in human form so she can consummate her desire.

-When Renata mistakes a count for her angel who subsequently rejects her, she goes mad, and enters a convent to salve her soul.
+When Renata mistakes a count for her angel who subsequently rejects her, she goes mad and enters a convent to save her soul.
 The nuns believe she is possessed, attempt exorcism to no avail, and she is condemned to be burned at the stake.

 Fiery it certainly is.
 Haydn lights the touch paper from the word go at.
 Poker jabs of repeated 'A's and the rapid licking tremolandos of the strings heat up the concert hall.
 As a strong wind whips up the flames, ladies wave elaborate fans to cool their faces.

 The fire is damped down for the two middle movements; the windows opened to admit some cooler, calmer air, The flames are fanned once more for the fourth movement, Haydn providing its audience with a scorching finale.

 Fireworks in name, fireworks in terms of difficulty, Debussy's twelfth prelude from Book Two is a miniature display for the ear and the imagination.